 In order to establish the trustworthiness of the analysis of poetical data, Shapiro (2004) also recommends establishing an audit trail, ensuring that there has been a theoretical saturation of the data, and where possible involving more than one researcher.
-While the audit trail and saturation of data have been discussed (with Table 1 and Table 2 demonstrating how the emergent codes and categories in this study were defined and organised), in this instance only one researcher was used to analyse the data, and as such this may introduce biases to the interpretation of the data.
+While the audit trail and saturation of data have been discussed (with Tables 1 and 2 demonstrating how the emergent codes and categories in this study were defined

+Category Corresponding codes Occurrences Habitat Fauna, Flora, Mutually exclusive, Humans 152 Reactions Acknowledgement, Blame, Hope, Looking away, Doubt, Solutions 81 Language Science, Spiritual, Other language 65 The present Weather, Death, Pollution, Broken, Specific event 65 Our future Children, Future 25 and organised), in this instance only one researcher was used to analyse the data, and as such this may introduce biases to the interpretation of the data.
 However, this is also true for any content analysis that involves only one researcher (Elo et al., 2014).
 As the goal of this analysis is not to guarantee the systematic development and use of a code book, the interpretive process is not overtly affected by the use of a solo researcher.
 Furthermore, the transparency of the coding and subsequent analysis further improves the trustworthiness of the approach.